puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 ![The manually added class, visible in a new list below the text fields][classes_adding_manual_checked]

-After you click the plus (+) button, the class will appear in a new list below, with its checkbox already activated.
-You may now click the "Add selected classes" button at the bottom of the page to finish adding the class, or you can select additional classes, either manually or from the list of detected classes. **You must click "Add selected classes" to finish;** otherwise your classes will not be added to the console.
+After you click the plus (+) button, the class will appear in a new list below, with its checkbox already selected.
+You may now click the "Add selected classes" button at the bottom of the page to finish adding the class, or you can select additional classes, either manually or from the list of detected classes. **You must click "Add selected classes" to finish;** otherwise, your classes will not be added to the console.

 Once you have finished adding a class, you can assign it to nodes and groups.